EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-36-0/index.md

 - Biological Missile Launcher
 	- Increased Player Bio Damage from 3 to 5
 	- Increased Vehicle Bio Damage from 8 to 10
-	- Decreased Vehicle Bio Duration from 8 to 8
 - High-Explosive Cannon
 	- Increased Cost from 70 to 90
 	- Reduced Damage from 75 to 70